Zi Faámelu: Star Factory. Superfinal

-On May 6, "Talant Group" agency reported that Zi was found in Yalta, and was transferred to the hospital in Kyiv.
+On 6 May, the agency Talant Group reported that Faámelu was found in Yalta, and was transferred to the hospital in Kyiv.
 Faámelu stated that she was extremely exhausted and depressed by the show and the treatment by other participants and organisers.
 While in the hospital, she was diagnosed with anorexia.
-In the end of the season, Zi returned to participate in the gala celebrating the end of the show.
+At the end of the season, Faámelu returned to participate in the gala celebrating the end of the show.

 After the show

-In October 2010, she released her debut album "Incognito".
+In October 2010, Faámelu released her debut album Incognito.

-From May to September 2012, Zi toured with the ballet Persona P in China.
+From May to September 2012, Faámelu toured with the ballet Persona P in China.
 The tour was celebrated as a success.

-After the return of the singer from China, Zi and journalist and author of numerous novels about Kyiv Lada Luzina launched a joint photo project called "Disappearing Kyiv".
-A series of photos created to tell about the old houses of Kyiv that are under the threat of collapsing.
-During the shooting in one of the collapsing buildings during Zi even suffered a serious injury.
-On November 13, 2012, a photo exhibition was presented at the Museum of History of Kyiv.
-After the photo exhibition, all photos and some of the personal belongings and lots from Zi Faámelu and Lada Luzina, as well as other famous kyivans were sold at a charity auction to raise funds for the restoration of one of Kyiv's famous historic buildings - The Chocolate House.
+After Faámelu's return from China, she collaborated with writer Lada Luzina to launch a photo project.
+Named "Dying Kyiv", it was a series of photos created to tell about the decaying buildings of the city.
+During the shooting in one of the old buildings, Faámelu suffered a minor injury.
+On 13 November 2012, a photo exhibition was presented at the Kyiv History Museum.
+After the photo exhibition, all photos and some of the personal belongings and lots from Faámelu and Lada Luzina, as well as other famous Kyivans were sold at a charity auction to raise funds for the restoration of one of Kyiv's famous historic buildings, The Chocolate House.

-In 2018, she participated in the 8th season of "The Voice of Ukraine", where she lost in quarterfinal.
+In 2018, Faámelu participated under the name Ziandzha in the eighth season of The Voice of Ukraine, where she lost in quarterfinal.

-In December 2020, after 8 years without new releases, Zi released two new singles: "Fallen Angel" and "Undiscovered Animal".
+In December 2020, after eight years without new releases, Faámelu released two new singles: "Fallen Angel" and "Undiscovered Animal".

-Coming out

-On December 12, 2014, on her 24th birthday, Faámelu made a coming-out post, explaining that she was transgender.
-She also announced that she has a boyfriend and is preparing to release a new album.
+Personal life

+On 12 December 2014, her 24th birthday, Faámelu made a post coming out as a transgender woman.
+She also announced that she had a boyfriend; the relationship lasted five months.
+She has often discussed the transphobia she experienced in Ukraine.
+She stated that her former producer Natalia Mohylevska had put her through conversion therapy, which resulted in her adopting a more masculine appearance for some time, and that she became estranged from her parents.
+She attempted to legally change her gender marker in 2016 but found the process too "humiliating and demoralising".

+Following the 2022 Russian invasion of Ukraine, Faámelu fled the country.
+As her legal documents still listed her as male, she feared being considered a man of fighting age and thus being drafted.
+According to her, she attempted to flee multiple times but was returned to Ukraine each time until she swam across the border with Romania.
+She eventually left for Germany, where she lives with a host family in Magdeburg.
+Her story received international attention.
+Although she fled the country illegally, she has expressed her love for Ukraine and her hope that it wins the war.